 What Acne treatments Are Best For Me?

 At APAX Medical & Aesthetics Clinic, we treat all forms of Acne, including Inflammatory Acne Vulgaris, Cystic Acne, Back Acne, Comedomal Acne (Blackheads and whiteheads), Acne red marks, Acne Pigmentation and Acne scars.

 The most effective acne treatment is customized to the individual, depending on what type of acne you have.
-The consultation aims to determine what causes acne, the triggering and perpetuating factors.
+(Read first: Expectations and Realities of Acne Treatment) The consultation aims to determine what causes acne, the triggering and perpetuating factors.
 The clinic uses a variety of effective & clinically proven acne treatment.
 This includes medical grade creams, oral medications, chemical peels, surgical techniques and Laser devices to treat acne and acne scarring.

 We provide a simple and cost effective skin care program to promote healthy skin, and give practical advice on how to minimize factors leading to acne.

 Acne is a very common skin condition and the effect on mental well-being cannot be ignored.
 We believe that early and effective acne treatment intervention is vital to reduce scarring and the psychological impact that many individuals with acne face.